The evolution of down coincides with the evolution of Kathmandu – it's come a long way, and so have we.

 Our down range has continued to grow over the last decade.
 In 2006, Kathmandu only had two down jackets — one for men and one for women.
 They were generic and didn’t even have brand names.

 Today you’ll find 21 down styles catering for men, women and kids.
 Most of these are designed for travel and lifestyle, while four are part of the recent XT range.

-Over the last four years, you’ve bought more than one million down jackets and vests (60% in black).
+Over the last four years, you’ve sold more than one million down jackets and vests (60% in black).